 Similarly the pseudo-file '++' returns 2 columns of data forming a regular grid of [x,y] coordinates with the number of points along x controlled by set samples and the number of points along y controlled by set isosamples.
-You must set xrange and yrange before plotting '++'.
+In parametric mode the samples are along u and v rather than along x and y.
+You must set xrange and yrange (or urange and vrange) before plotting '++'.
 Examples: